apache/openserverless-site/content/en/docs/reference/references/rest_api/_index.md

 ---
 title: Rest API
+description: Use OpenServerless with your Rest API calls.
+weight: 30
+draft: false
 ---

-# Using REST APIs with OpenWhisk and NuvoOpenServerlesslaris
+## Using REST APIs with OpenWhisk and OpenServerless

 After your OpenWhisk and OpenServerlesss environment is enabled, you can use it with your web apps or mobile apps with REST API calls.